Signs of mastitis are:

 - Breastfeed from the opposite breast first to let the affected side to heal.

-- If your breasts feel full after feeding, hand express until you are comfortable.
+- If your breasts feel full after feeding, you can hand express until your are comfortable.

 - Do not wear underwire bras.